semester-groupies/hacker-news/rad.md

 ---
 Flow of events
-1. John is bored, and can't really come up with anything new, so he decides to check out what other people are discussing at the moment.
+1. John is bored, and can't really come up with anything new, so he decides to check out what other people are reading at the moment.
 But he doesn't want to see any post, he wants to see only those that are top rated right now.
 2. John clicks on the List button, and find his list "Best" and clicks it.
 3. John is now shown, by App, the top rated links on it.
-4. John is glad, he has found an interesting discussion to partake in.
+4. John is glad, he has found an interesting link to read.

 **==================================================**